kevinpurdy/kevinpurdy.github.io/_posts/2020-11-11-home_assistant.markdown

 ### Get a Pi and some stuff

-As I write this, you can run Home Assistant on a Raspberry Pi 3B or 3B+, a 4B, a Tinkerboard, Odroid, or Intel NUC.
-If you're reading this long after fall 2020, or if you're not sure, check the [installation page](https://www.home-assistant.io/hassio/installation/).
+As I write this, you can run Home Assistant on a Raspberry Pi 3B or 3B+, or a 4B.
+You could also use a Tinkerboard, Odroid, or Intel NUC.
+If you're reading this long after fall 2020, or if you're not sure about compatibility, check the [installation page](https://www.home-assistant.io/hassio/installation/).
 Note that the easy, default installation takes over your whole Pi and does not give you a desktop to work with; everything is managed through a web broswer.
 There are ways of [running Home Assistant in a Docker](https://www.home-assistant.io/docs/installation/docker/) or [installed on an already configured Raspberry Pi](https://www.home-assistant.io/docs/installation/raspberry-pi/) but I'm not getting into them here.
 I like the simplicity of a tiny device, doing one job, plugged into ethernet.

 ![My NES Raspberry Pi case, with an elegant ethernet plug](/assets/post_images/2020-11-11/nes_home_assistant_pi_case.jpg) _My Raspberry Pi 3B+, inside an NES-style case, force-fed ethernet._